Category Archives: Holistic Health

 There are many Homeopathic remedies for depression.
 One of the first to consider for depression with obvious anxiety is Arsenicum album.
 These people are often quite particular about describing every little detail of their symptoms.
 They are often very worried that an illness has been missed and have often undertaken lots of investigative tests.

 Another commonly used remedy, Ignatia, is a good remedy when depression follows bereavement or shock.
-These people are very emotional with lots of sudden mood swings and sudden tears or they may frequently sigh deeply.
-They don’t want sympathy and often take well meant help as criticism.
+These people are very emotional with lots of sudden mood swings and sudden tears, or they may frequently sigh deeply.
+They don’t want sympathy and often take well-meant help as criticism.

 3. FOOD